->

 Tables that occupy more than 2 pages of text will be transferred to the Appendix section.

-11) Legends for illustrations and tables should be written in the language of the article with a translation into English (or Spanish if applicable).
-This translation should be written in a paragraph apart.
+12. Legends for illustrations and tables should be written in the language of the article with a translation into English (or into Spanish if the article is in English).
+This translation should be written in a separate paragraph.

 GUIDELINES FOR NOTES

-Similar to those for articles.
-Notes will be composed only of points 1, 2, and 8, with bibliographical references in the following line.
-An accompanying illustration may be used.
-The names of the authors, with the complete address, should go at the end of the text.
-The title should be translated into English or, if applicable, into Spanish.
+Similar to those for articles but notes should contain only of parts 1, 2, 3, 8, and 9, with bibliographical references separated in different lines.
+An accompanying illustration may be included.
+The names of the authors, with their complete addresses, should go at the end of the text.
+The title should be translated into English or, if the note is in English, into Spanish as well as a short title in the main language of the manuscript.

 Similar to those of articles and should be composed of: